Chart Color Schemes

 Residential development activity is lower than average in Mountain Creek according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates that Mountain Creek has seen around 11 new homes approved each year over the past five financial years, totalling an estimated 57 homes.
-As of FY-26 so far, six approvals have been recorded.
-This results in an average of 4.4 new residents per year for every home built between FY-21 and FY-25.
-Supply is substantially lagging demand, which typically leads to heightened buyer competition and pricing pressures.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Mountain Creek has seen around 11 new homes approved each year over the past five financial years, totalling an estimated 57 homes.
+So far in FY26, 6 approvals have been recorded.
+On average, 4.4 new residents per year are associated with every home built between FY21 and FY25.
+This indicates supply is lagging demand, leading to heightened buyer competition and pricing pressures.

-New homes are being built at an average expected construction cost value of $454,000, below the regional average, suggesting more affordable housing options for buyers.
-Additionally, $4.1 million in commercial approvals have been registered this financial year, reflecting the area's primarily residential nature.
+New homes are being built at an average value of $454,000, slightly above the regional average, suggesting a focus on quality developments.
+In this financial year, $4.1 million in commercial approvals have been registered, demonstrating the area's primarily residential nature.
 Compared to Rest of Qld, Mountain Creek records markedly lower building activity, 81.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-However, building activity has accelerated in recent years.
-Nationally, this activity is also lower than the national average, reflecting market maturity and possible development constraints.
-New building activity shows 31.0% detached dwellings and 69.0% townhouses or apartments.
+This limited new supply generally supports stronger demand and values for established dwellings, though building activity has accelerated in recent years.
+Nationally, building activity is also lower than the national average, reflecting market maturity and possible development constraints.
+New building activity shows 31.0% detached dwellings and 69.0% townhouses or apartments, a significant departure from existing housing patterns which are currently 78.0% houses.
+This skew toward compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development